 Entering the Marae

 The village gave us a feel for how Maori lived before the arrival of Europeans.
 I had a great time seeing their traditional tools, learned how crops were grown, and the food was stored.
-I was amazed how much mathematics was incorporated in their weaving and craving techniques!
+I was amazed at how much mathematics was incorporated into their weaving and carving techniques!

 When I was in New Zealand I kept wondering how much the modern cities look-alike to any of those in Australia and Canada, it was the traditional culture in countries that make the difference (Check out: Outback!
 The Belly Button of the Earth!).
 The Maori shared their knowledge and interactively introduced to us their history and culture.
 I enjoyed it a lot and the next stop, Canada and Hawaii!